ATO-nft/redeemable/eip-draft_redeemable.md

 	 * bytes4 private constant _INTERFACE_ID_ERC721REDEEM = 0x2f8ca953;
 	 */

-	/// @dev This event emits when a token is redeemed.
-	/// So that the third-party platforms such as NFT market could
-	/// timely update the redeemable status of the NFT. event Redeem(address indexed from, uint256 indexed tokenId);

 	/// @notice Returns the redeem status of a token
 	/// @param tokenId Identifier of the token. function isRedeemable(uint256 _tokenId) external view returns (bool);